MarceloCoelho1/bigtech-a-case-study/README.md

 ### Authentication

+The authentication module handles user sign-up, login, and security features such as password hashing, multi-factor authentication, Role-based authentication and session management.

 - [ ] User registration
 	- [ ] Verification by email
 	- [ ] CAPTCHA to avoid bots